bodo-ai/Bodo/benchmarks/nyc_taxi/README.md

 pip install bodo==2024.12.1 "dask[dataframe]"==2024.12.0 "modin[all]"==0.32.0 pyspark==3.5.3 pandas==2.2.3 daft==0.4.7 polars==1.25.2 boto3
 ```

 We use a smaller subset of the [For Hire Vehicle High Volume dataset](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page) to allow the workload to run locally (example setup: an Apple M2 Macbook Pro with 10 cores and 16 GB memory).
 We have also included an implementation using Pandas, which is often on par with or better than other distributed frameworks when data size is smaller due to the overhead from coordinating parallel workers.
-Even at this smaller scale, Bodo and Polars show a roughly 3x improvement over Pandas.
+Even at this smaller scale, Bodo shows a roughly 3x improvement over Pandas by just adding a single decorator.
+Polars shows a similar improvement over Pandas but requires rewriting the entire workload.

 The results below were collected December 18th, 2024.
 Note that these numbers might differ based on your specific hardware and operating system.
 Daft and Polars results were added March 2025.